 Subtract .01% for each 40 minutes of drinking.
 One drink is 1.25 oz. of 80 proof liquor, 12 oz. of beer, or 5 oz. of table wine.

 As BAC continues to build up, muscle control, vision, and coordination are affected more and more.
 Effects on driving may include:

-- Straddling lanes.

-- · Quick, jerky starts.

-- Not signaling, failure to use lights.
+Straddling lanes.
+Quick, jerky starts.
+Not signaling, failure to use lights.

-- Running stop signs and red lights.

-- Improper passing.